mia-platform/documentation/docs/marketplace/add_to_marketplace/create_your_company_marketplace.md

 Since marketplace items are defined by the `itemId`, the `tenantId` and the `version` name, attempt to modifying one of these three properties will cause the creation of a completely new marketplace item, completely separated from the previous one.

-Attemps to modify the `resources` property will cause an error, and the item will not be updated.
+Attemping to modify the `resources` property will cause an error, and the item will not be updated.
 In that case, you need to create a new version of the item.

 #### Version dependent properties